ethereum/go-ethereum/README.md

 of projects currently building on PluGeth, and we're happy to extend it for people who are building something.
 If you're trying to do something that isn't supported by the current plugin system, we're happy to help.
-Reach out to us on [Discord](https://discord.gg/Epf7b7Gr and we'll figure out how to make it work.
+Reach out to us on [Discord](https://discord.gg/Epf7b7Gr) and we'll help you figure out how to make it work.